 Estimate activity duration is an extensive process which requires various inputs and tools.
 Ideally, you should consult your team members while making estimations.
 You can get more realistic results if you involve your project team and encourage decision making.
 Because they are aware of the major project milestones, project deliverables, and key stakeholders.

-Estimate activity duration has an iterative nature which can be performed for both projects products.
+Estimate activity duration has an iterative nature which can be performed for both projects and products.
 Estimates can be changed as the work progresses and new activities are added to the schedule.

 Making accurate estimations can help you to manage your project schedule successfully.
 If the project schedule is created with realistic estimations, project resource and cost distribution will also be realistic.